antpass79/k8s-deployment/README.md

 # Introduction

-The goal of the project is to better undestand how to configure yaml file for managing k8s deployments.
+The goal of the project is to better undestand how to manage k8s deployments.

 The system is very easy, it's composed by:

-- frontend: ReactJS application for interaction with the user
+- frontend: ReactJS application for the interaction with the user.
-- backend: node.js application for exposing web api
+- backend: node.js application for exposing web api.
-- database: mongoDB for storing data
+- database: mongoDB for storing data.

 The user interacts with the ReactJS application and can do the following actions:

-- send a message to the server, save on mongoDB and get the answer from server
+- send (and store) a message.
-- load messages from the database
+- load all sent messages.
-- clear all messages in the database
+- clear all messages.

 ## The Architecture